taṁ tathā kṛpayāviṣṭam aśru-pūrṇākulekṣaṇam

 tathā dehāntara prāptir dhīras tatra na muhyati

 One who possesses a body must go through childhood, youth and old age in this form, yet the dehī (the ātmā within the body) exists unchanged.
 Just as when he gives up the physical body, the dehī’s existence is never destroyed.
 Rather, just as a child attains happiness and bliss when adolescence dawns, in the same way, upon giving up a body riddled with old age, the ātmā of a devotee of Bhagavān becomes glorious and blissful.
-Thus, when the body is finished, nobody – in other words, those persons who are dhīra (wise and sober) – lament.
+Thus, when the body is finished, nobody – in other words, those persons who are dhīra (wise and sober) – laments.

 mātrā-sparśās tu kaunteya śītoṣṇa-sukha-duḥkha-dāḥ